The Heart Is a Wrestling Place

 Working on the heart of a child isn’t easy.
 It often requires significant conversation, time building relationship, and a strategic approach to firmness that points kids in the right direction.

 God has designed a parenting tool that’s often overlooked.
 It’s the tool of “Time.”
 But it’s not just any kind of time.
 It’s a strategic use of hang-out time between a parent and a child.
 Those times are available.
 We just need to know how to use them.
 We’ve prepared six ideas to help you get the most from unstructured time with your child.
-See Dr. Turansky’s blog here:
+See Dr. Turansky’s blog on the Power of Time here:

 The good news is that when the heart actually embraces the new idea or truth, then it can be nurtured into a life-changing conviction that will last a long time.